-The goals of the Theology Department are to provide students with a greater understanding of the Catholic faith as well as to develop more fully their own spirituality and personal relationship with God.
+The Mercy Tech Theology Department provides students with a greater understanding of the Catholic faith and fuller development of their own spirituality and personal relationship with God.

-The students at Mercy CTE truly live out the charism of Catherine McAuley by their involvement in works of service.
-All students are required to complete at least 10 hours of community service over the course of the school year.
+The students truly live out the charism of Catherine McAuley by their involvement in works of service.
+All students are required to complete at least 10 hours of community service over the course of each school year.
 Many of our students give more than the required hours.

 The students study four years of theology and earn four credits:

-- Grade 10: Scripture Course: New Testament/Christology This course helps students understand all that God has done for humanity through his Son, Jesus Christ.
+- Scripture Course: New Testament/Christology Helps students understand all that God has done for humanity through his Son, Jesus Christ.
 God has planned, from all eternity, for human beings to share everlasting happiness with him.
 This is accomplished only through redemption in Christ.
-Students inquire about the meaning of being a disciple of Christ.

-- Grade 11: Morality and Social Justice This course seeks to provide the student with an introduction to the fundamental principles of Catholic Moral and Social Justice teachings and the applications of those teachings to contemporary moral issues.
-This course focuses on developing decision making skills, keeping in line with Christian values and Catholic teaching.
-Christ is seen as the model for our own behavioral and moral development.
-Through Catholic Social Teaching, students are encouraged to treat all people with compassion, mercy, and dignity.
-Students also seek to recognize the many ways Christ is revealed in their daily lives.
+- Morality and Social Justice Seeks to provide the student with an introduction to the fundamental principles of Catholic Moral and Social Justice teachings and the applications of those teachings to contemporary moral issues.
+This course focuses on developing decision making-skills, keeping in line with Christian values and Catholic teaching.
+Students are encouraged to treat all people with compassion, mercy, and dignity.